 3 January, The Government of India announces in the Viceroy's Council that emigration to Natal is prohibited with effect from 1 July.

-13 March, The Colonial-Born and Settlers Indian Association is formed at a meeting in Durban and has at its aim to fight the infamous £3 poll tax.
+13 March, The Colonial-Born and Settlers Indian Association (CBSIA) is formed at a meeting in Durban and has at its aim to fight the infamous £3 poll tax.
 R.N.
 Moodley of Pietermaritzburg is the chairman of the meeting and among those present are Lutchman Panday, A. Christopher, S.K.
 Pather, K.R.
 Nayanah and H.S.L.
 Polak.

 14 October, Gopal Krishna Gokhale meets Prime Minister, General Louis Botha; General J. C. Smuts (then Minister of Finance, Defence and Mines) and Abraham Fischer (Minister of the Interior.)
 Gokhale negotiates with the Union Government on behalf of South African Indians and obtains promises that are not kept.